WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 Semrush site audit result for CyberNaira via email

-You can review the list of issues at your convenience, check affected URLs, read the SEO recommendations fixes, and see what you can make out of it.
+You can review the list of issues at your convenience.
+Check affected URLs.
+Read the SEO recommendations and fixes and see what you can make out of them.

 A monthly checkup for this website maintenance checklist is a good practice.